collocations.org

 What they are doing is bound to stir up controversy.

-be dogged by, be marked by, be riven by, be surrounded by
+be dogged by (esp.
+BrE), be marked by, be surrounded by

-This year''s championships have been dogged by controversy.
+This year's championships have been marked by controversy.

-The prime minister seemed anxious to avoid controversy about these appointments.
+The president seemed anxious to avoid controversy about these appointments.

 The network ran into controversy over claims of faked documentary footage.